wonarii/CART210-glossary/README.md

 ## Rendering your image in the glossary (Optional for now):

 So far, you have just uploaded your image to the repository.
-To be displayed, you must link it from the file of your word.
+To be displayed, the image has to be linked from your keyword file.

-For example, if I want to link the image I made for `virtual-environment`, I will add the following line in the file `virtual-environment.md` inside the `keywords` folder:
+For example, if I want to display the image I made for the keyword `virtual-environment`, I will add the following line to the file `virtual-environment.md` located inside the `keywords` folder:

 ```![Virtual environment](images/virtualenvironment-vigliensoni.png)```

-That link will the following image:
+That link will display this image:

 ![Virtual environment](images/virtualenvironment-vigliensoni.png)